MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Use Cloud Dataflow to run your transformations.
 Monitor the total execution time for a sampling of jobs.
 Configure the job to use non-default Compute Engine machine types when needed.

 **Memorize:** `C) Use Cloud Dataflow to run your transformations.
 Monitor the job system lag with Stackdriver.
 Use the default autoscaling setting for worker instances.`

-**Quick reason:** Use Cloud Dataflow to run your transformations.
-Monitor the job system lag with Stackdriver.
-Use the default autoscaling setting for worker instances.

 <details>
 <summary>Full explanation</summary>